ClubComputacionCuantica/sudoku-nisq-benchmark/README.md

 - Clean problem encoding with known structure
 - Natural translation into **exact cover** and other CSP formulations

-This makes Sudoku both accessible and rigorous to expose current limitations of quantum devices.
+This makes Sudoku both accessible to study current limitations of quantum devices.

 ---